'Dick Poop' slip sends Oscar nominee into social media swirl

-LOS ANGELES (Reuters) - For Dick Pope, the cinematographer who earned his second Oscar nomination on Thursday for British historical drama “Mr. Turner,” one scatological slip of the tongue made him a trending topic.
+LOS ANGELES, Jan 15 (Reuters) - For Dick Pope, the cinematographer who earned his second Oscar nomination on Thursday for British historical drama “Mr. Turner,” one scatological slip of the tongue made him a trending topic.
 Not that he knows what that is.

 “Dick Poop,” flubbed Academy of Motion Picture Arts and Sciences President Cheryl Boone Isaacs while announcing his nomination on live television, beamed across the world.